 ‘If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.’
 Vincent Van Gogh

 Gaining confidence is about keeping your bucket topped up on a daily basis.

 Here are 7 tips to gain confidence and really boost your self-esteem:

 Get yourself a physical notebook or create an online file and log your achievements.
 Log them all, especially the small ones because they add up.

 Keep the good feedback you receive from other people; a thank you from a friend, the well done – good job email from a manager, or the time your colleagues went the extra mile for you.

 Write them down.
 Writing them down helps you to acknowledge them, which makes you feel good.

-In addition, seeing your achievements written down, helps you realise how far you’ve come, the positive impact you have every day and how much you’ve achieved overall.
-Instead of your ‘to do’ list – it’s your ‘I did it!’ or ‘ta da!’ list.
+In addition, seeing your achievements written down, helps you realize how far you’ve come, the positive impact you have every day, and how much you’ve achieved overall.
+Instead of your ‘to do’ list – it’s your ‘I did it!’ or ‘ta-da!’ list.